TMJ Dentist Chalfont, PA

 How can you tell if you have a TMJ Disorder?

-- When you wake up do you have stiff muscles or soar around your jaws?
+- When you wake up do you have stiff muscles or soreness around your jaws?

 - Are you clenching or grinding your teeth